Allegheny-Computer-Science-101-F2018/cs101-F2018-lab2-starter/README.md

 - writing/reflection.md:
   - Passes the checks performed by the Markdown linting tool
-  - Passes the checks performed by the Prose linting tool
+  - Passes the checks performed by the prose linting tool
   - Contains exactly five contiguous paragraph of formatted text
   - Each of the contiguous paragraph contains at least 100 words